AaronGoldsmith1/rss-sentiment/README.md

 ### Challenges / Considerations
 * CanvasJS Bar Chart should be able to link to the specific feed for which the data is being displayed if a user clicks
-* I'd like to add some form of user authentication like JWTs or sessions
+* I'd like to add some form of user auth like JWTs or sessions
 * Using a React state management solution like Redux or Recoil would help modularize front-end code and improve performance
 * Furhter normalizing RSS feed data to accomodate feeds that include images and other data fields
 * I'd like to include more front-end tests using React Testing Library